-One issue we leave for future research pertains to the presuppositions (if any) triggered by Locative Shift.
-Two salient hypotheses are stated in (33).
+Do locative-shifted loci come with presuppositions?
+While we leave an investigation for future research, two salient hypotheses are stated in (34).
 To make them somewhat precise, we adopt a semantics in which expressions are evaluated with respect to a context c, an assignment function s, which assigns value to variables (including loci), and a situation parameter w (which can correspond to temporal, modal or locative situations).

-(33) Semantics of Locative Shift
+(34) Semantics of Locative Shift